gI0baI/fast-flags/README.md

 ```

 ### Vulkan API
-The client will use Vulkan as the 3D rendering API
+The client will use Vulkan as the 3D rendering API.

 > [!IMPORTANT]
 > Requires the Direct3D 11 [Flag](https://github.com/gI0baI/fast-flags/?tab=readme-ov-file#disable-direct3d-11) to be disabled.